MatthewSZhang/fastcan/README.rst

 Support WASM Wheels
 -------------------
-fastcan is compiled to WebAssembly (WASM) wheels using `pyodide <https://github.com/pyodide/pyodide>`_, and they are available on the assets of GitHub releases.
+fastcan is compiled to WebAssembly (WASM) wheels using `pyodide <https://github.com/pyodide/pyodide>`_.
-You can try it in a `REPL <https://pyodide.org/en/stable/console.html>`_ directly in a browser.
+You can try it in a `REPL <https://pyodide.org/en/stable/console.html>`_ directly in a browser, without installation.
+However, the version of fastcan may be delayed in pyodide.
+If the latest fastcan WASM wheels are required, you can find them on the assets of GitHub releases, and the installation is required.
 The WASM wheels of fastcan can be installed by

 >>> import micropip # doctest: +SKIP